|AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy||Gravity, black holes and physics|

 Thus, it turns out that theories of all fundamental interactions can be uniformly created within gauge theories differing mainly by the calibration group.
 Gauge theory thus also forms a suitable basis for unifying interactions: two types of interactions with the calibration group G1 and G2 can be united to create the gauge theory with gauge group G obs and exceeding group G1xG2 as its subgroups.
-When designing the uniform theory of the weak, strong and electromagnetic interactions, this basic idea is supplemented by the assumption that all symmetry against disruption vector bosons mediating interactions were not h possible.
+In constructing unified theories of weak, strong, and electromagnetic interactions, this basic idea is supplemented by the assumption that before the symmetry was broken, all vector bosons mediating interactions were intangible.
 However, after spontaneous symmetry breaking (due to the formation of constant scalar fields in the whole space), some of the vector bosons gain mass and the corresponding interactions become short-range - the symmetry between the different types of interactions is broken.

 electromagnetic and weak interactions

 The first significant success on this path was recorded in the unification of electromagnetic interaction and weak interaction in the so-called electroweak interaction - this is the Weinberg-Salam-Glashow theory.
 Before the formation of a constant scalar Higgs field H, this theory has a gauge symmetry SU(2)xU(1) and describes the electroweak interactions of particles caused by exchanges of immaterial vector bosons.
 After the formation of the scalar field H, the symmetry is spontaneously broken up to the subgroup U(1), the corresponding part of the vector bosons (W+, W-, Z°) acquires a mass (of the order ~ eH » 102 GeV), the respective interactions become short-range ® weak interactions, while the other field Ai remains an intangible ® electromagnetic field.
-This helped to consolidate weak and electromagnetic interactions into a single theory, in which they appear as two different aspects of the same phenomenon.
+It was thus possible to unite weak and electromagnetic interactions into one theory, in which they appear as two different aspects of the same phenomenon.